-While a course completion certificate itself can be a milestone your students work toward, as an instructor, you might also want to add additional challenges to make a certificate more valuable.
+A course completion certificate itself can be a milestone your students work toward.
+And as an instructor, you might also want to add additional challenges to make a certificate more valuable.

-Use course compliance to enforce lecture completion, enable video compliance, and require quiz scores to validate student progress and meaningfully reward their accomplishments.
-To enable Course Compliance, navigate to Course > Information > Course Compliance.
+Use course compliance to enforce lesson completion, enable video compliance, and require quiz scores to validate student progress and meaningfully reward their accomplishments.
+To enable course compliance, navigate to Course > Information > Course Compliance.

 You’ll have the option to:

-Ready to go live?
+You’ve done the work to create and publish your course.
+And now you’re ready to go live.
 Be sure to preview the course curriculum before you publish your course.
 Navigate to Course > Information and select the Curriculum tile to see your entire course laid out.
 Take the time to go through your entire course and ensure it’s the experience you want your students to have.
-When you’re finally ready, hit Publish!
+And when you’re finally ready, hit Publish.